aranega/dbge/README.md

 # DbgE: Debugger with granularity of (sub-)expression

-This repository provides an extension to IPdb to enable sub-expression stepping, bytecode stepping and some stack manipulation.
+This repository provides an extension to IPdb to enable sub-expression stepping, bytecode stepping, advanced breakpoints and some stack manipulation.

 DISCLAMER: This project is still in an experimental status and there is probably many gotchas that are not yet tackled.